esthercf/my-website/README.md

 updates made on master, now i will rebase

-## update
+## new updates

-this is an update from develop branch
+forcing conflict from local